Skip to contents

 Value

-A DT::datatable listing unique invalid entries, or NULL (invisibly) if all values are correctly formatted as numeric or logical.
+A DT::datatable or data frame listing unique invalid entries, or NULL (invisibly) if all values are correctly formatted as numeric or logical.

 Examples